AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## May 2024 {#may-2024}

-* All new features and improvements coming with [!DNL Journey Optimizer] April '24 release have been detailed in the documentation.
+* All new features and improvements coming with [!DNL Journey Optimizer] May '24 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * The section on seed lists has been updated regarding recurring journeys.
 [Read more](../configuration/seed-lists.md#use-seed-list)
 * The setion on external data sources has been updated.
 [Read more](../datasource/external-data-sources.md#custom-authentication-access-token)
 * The global journey timeout of 30 days has been added to the Guardrail and limitation page.
 [Read more](../start/guardrails.md#journeys-guardrails-journeys)